usz-rdsc/SecuTrialClient/README.md

 SecuTrialClient
 ===============

-Client, written in Swift 2.0, to use _secuTrial_ with _ResearchKit_.
+Client, written in Swift 3.0, to use _secuTrial_ together with [_ResearchKit_](http://researchkit.org).

+## Usage

+This client framework must be linked with the ResearchKit framework.
+See the [SecuTrialApp](https://github.com/usz-rdsc/SecuTrialApp), which includes both this client as well as ResearchKit as a submodule side-by-side.

 ## Hierarchy